What Real Self-defense Is All About

 Ideal self-defense weapons are those that are legal to carry everywhere, do not attract attention, are simple to use, and do not require practice.

-Our Unbreakable® Umbrellas are carried by the Presidential Security Group (PSG) of the Philippines President.
-Click here to see photos.
+See our Unbreakable® Umbrellas carried by the Presidential Security Group (PSG) of the Philippines President.

-For self-defense moves to work under stress they must be based on your natural, instinctive reactions, require little strength and limited range of motion, and be proven in fighting experience.
+The best self-defense moves are based on your natural, instinctive reactions, require little strength and limited range of motion, and are proven in fighting experience.
+Learn how your natural reactions can instantly defeat any unarmed attack.

 For a complete list of our products, click here.